 What challenges have you faced when creating messaging?

 “The biggest challenge probably comes to narrowing down exactly who cares the most about the value you're providing.
 We have a tendency to want to communicate with as large an audience as possible.

-“However, I think what usually ends up happening there is that your messaging talks to everyone without actually talking to anyone, because you've watered it down so much that it's generic and therefore, it doesn’t resonate with anyone.
+“However, I think what usually ends up happening there is that your messaging talks to everyone without actually talking to anyone because you've watered it down so much that it's generic and therefore, it doesn’t resonate with anyone.

 “Establishing strong positioning that everyone internally is aligned on is the key to crafting successful messaging.
-In my opinion, when you know exactly who your product is serving, why it's the best position to solve that problem, messaging becomes a lot more instinctual.”
+In my opinion, when you know exactly who your product is serving, and why it's the best position to solve that problem, messaging becomes a lot more instinctual.”